fikisipi/elkai/README.txt

 Return value:
    The tour, represented as a list of indices.
 The indices are zero-indexed and based on the distance matrix order.

+== Multithreading & leaks ==

+elkai doesn't not release the GIL during processing, so you can't solve multiple problems concurrently.

+We don't use Valgrind, but leaks are possible because the original C solver was written with one problem per executed process in mind.